-Jūratė Charenkova is Project coordinator at the faculty of Philosophy of Vilnius University.
-Jūratė is a recent PhD in Sociology graduate.
+Jūratė Charenkova is a Project Manager and an Associate Professor at the faculty of Philosophy of Vilnius University.

 Dovilė Čitavičiūtė is PhD student at Vilnius University and the Institute of Lithuanian Literature and Folklore.
 She is working on her dissertiation on the imagi(ni)ng of women in the neo-Latin literature of the Grand Duchy of Lithuania.

 Violeta Gevorgianienė is Associate Professor at the Institute of Sociology and Social Work, Vilnius University.
 Her background is in special education and social work.